Healthy Homes Assessment Ahuriri

 Ahuriri Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Ahuriri and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Ahuriri and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records of their compliance with all Healthy Homes Standards that apply or will apply during the tenancy of the rental property.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024